thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 **EXERCISE:** Looking at the above message, identify the parts of an HTTP request.

-While an HTTP request can only contain a single method, HTTP defines several different method types.
+While an HTTP request can only contain a single method, there are several different method types it can choose from.
 Each method type instructs a web server on how to process the request.
 Without the use of Ajax, web browsers are only capable of sending HTTP requests with the following method types.

 | Method Type | Description                                                   |
 |-------------|---------------------------------------------------------------|